hrynko/vue-pdf-embed/README.md

 ## Common Issues

+This is a client-side library, so it is important to keep this in mind when working with SSR (server-side rendering) frameworks such as Nuxt.
+Depending on the framework used, you may need to properly configure the library import or use a wrapper.

 The path to predefined CMaps should be specified to ensure correct rendering of documents containing non-Latin characters, as well as in case of CMap-related errors:

 ```vue